ibmw/allocine-dataset-scraper/README.md

 - `number_of_press_rating`: Number of press ratings,
 - `user_rating`:  AlloCiné users ratings (from 0 to 5 stars)
 - `number_of_spec_rating`: Number of users ratings
-- `summary` : Short summary of the movie
+- `summary` : Short summary of the movie in french

 ## Getting Start
 ### Installation